airalab/robonomics-grant-program/README.md

 ### Terms of participation

-* The maximum funding amount: **50 000 USD**.
+* The maximum funding amount: **50 000 DAI**.
 * Funding is provided in **Robonomics tokens** ([XRT](https://www.coingecko.com/en/coins/robonomics-network)) at the price at the time of approval of the proposal.
 * You should use the Robonomics platform in your project, so first make sure that it is compatible with our platform.
 Please note that we are using the **Robot Operating System** as a connector for robotic devices and **HTTP / MQTT** protocol for connecting IoT devices.
-For more information, see [our resources](https://robonomics.network/).
+For more information, see [our wiki](https://wiki.robonomics.network/).
 * By the end of the project, you must provide some set of deliverables, such as reports, articles, repositories, modules, launch guides, etc.
 * There are no strong restrictions on participation in the program, but we give priority to teams that have some research background (for example, if you are **PhD student**) or development experience in robotics.
 In any case, your chances of grant approval are increased based on your proven experience, which we ask you to describe in the proposal.
 * The proposal approval comes from voting process by the Robonomics developers on **Aragon DAO** platform.